 Getting a reluctant child to listen to his parent can be a real trial for parents, and especially fathers.
-Dads often tend to see listening behaviors in terms of respect.
-"If my child won't listen and pay attention, but rather seems distracted all the time, it is a sign of disrespect."
-And fathers do not like being disrespected.
+Dads often tend to see listening behaviors in terms of respect; "If my child won't listen and pay attention, but rather seems distracted all the time, it is a sign of disrespect."

 So it may feel like disrespect, but it is probably more about their social development than about anything else.

-But even with that perspective, it can be unnerving when the television, the headphones or the video games become more important than Mom and Dad's important communications.
+Even with that perspective, it can be unnerving when the television, the headphones, or the video games become more important than mom and dad's important communications.

-Pick your battles.
 Some issues are more important than others.
 For example, a family rule like homework is done before video games are allowed is a pretty big deal.
 When you need to communicate immediately about that sort of thing, you need to get their attention right now.
-But leaving a knife with peanut butter on it on the kitchen counter might be able to wait a little while.
+Leaving a knife with peanut butter on it on the kitchen counter, on the other hand, might be able to wait a little while.

 Giving your kids just a little slack on things like that can help them be more responsive when it matters more.